mjoshua97241/bank-fraud-detection-project/memory_bank/activeContext.md

 ## Next steps

-*   Implement the plan for `5.0-mjv-model-training-and-evaluation.ipynb` as documented in `PLAN.md`.
-*   Generate the corresponding `.py` script for review.
-*   Analyze the results of the model evaluation and business simulation.
+*   Continue with Phase 5: Implement **Step 3: Model Training and Hyperparameter Tuning** in the `5.0-mjv-model-training-and-evaluation.py` script.
+*   Tune two separate XGBoost models: one for Precision and one for AUC-PR.

 ## Active decisions and considerations